 An Applicant Tracking System (ATS) automates and streamlines recruitment and staffing processes.
-A good Applicant Tracking System organizes your data better and allows recruiters to place more candidates.
-An Applicant Tracking System can also help you enhance the Candidate experience with personalized emails & reminders.
-Generally used by a recruitment/staffing company.
+A good Applicant Tracking System organises your data better and allows recruiters to place more qualified candidates.
+An Applicant Tracking System can also help you enhance the candidate experience with personalised emails & reminders.

-The best way to see how an Applicant Tracking System works is to schedule a demo with our product specialist and sit back and enjoy the demo, that’s the easiest way or if you’re into reading, you can read below.
+The best way to see how an Applicant Tracking System works is to schedule a demo with our product specialist and sit back and enjoy the demo.
+That’s the easiest way or if you’re into reading, you can read our blog below.

-ATS works in a programmatic way.
-There are few Applicant Tracking System Systems like Recruit CRM which can be automated, this means you have to set up a few things like email templates, create a jobs page, and start using.
-As you start using the Software, things get pretty clear with every step.
+ATS works in a completely programmatic way.
+There are a few Applicant Tracking Systems like Recruit CRM which can be automated, this means you have to set up a few things like email templates, create a jobs page, and start using.
+As you start using the software, things get pretty clear with every step.

-To dive deep into the actual working of an Applicant Tracking System, you’ll have to understand how a recruiter works daily, an Applicant Tracking System literally replaces a recruiter’s daily task with a Software, that’s it!
+To dive deep into the actual working of an Applicant Tracking System, you’ll have to understand how recruiting and hiring is done on a daily basis.
+An Applicant Tracking System literally replaces a recruiter’s daily task with a software, that’s it!
 There’s no rocket science in it.

-Your Job Board will have much useful information like a job description, a button to apply to your job, and almost anything you want to add.
-You can also post your jobs to other job boards automatically.
+Your job board will have much useful information like a job description, a button to apply to your job, and almost anything you want to add.
+You can also post your jobs to other job boards automatically and collect job applications from candidates easily.
 You do this manually if you’re not using one.

-You can assign candidates to jobs and then share this list of candidates with the hiring manager which lets you spare time for other tasks rather than following up the hiring manager all the time, one the hiring manager finalizes the candidates, you can take things forward and close the deal, which ultimately allows you to generate an invoice!
+You can assign candidates to jobs and then share this list of candidates with the hiring manager which lets you spare time for other tasks rather than following up the hiring manager all the time.
+Once the hiring manager finalises the candidates, you can take things forward and close the deal, which ultimately allows you to generate an invoice!

 That’s how it works in a nutshell.

-To be honest, writing how an Applicant Tracking System works is really not possible because there are so many things that can’t be expressed by using words.
+To be honest, writing how an Applicant Tracking System works is really not possible because there are so many things that can’t be expressed in words.

-A Recruiter collects two things, jobs & candidates, yeah I know clients too but that’s assumed.
+A recruiter collects two things, jobs & candidates, yeah we know clients too but that’s assumed.

 While collecting candidates, an old school recruiter will use an excel sheet or a notepad maybe, but ATS will help you save that candidate on your computer and moreover, you can use any computer because it is actually stored on the internet or cloud.

-Many businesses use it to organize their workflow and manager their team under one software, it’s a productivity & management software which is used for talent acquisition ultimately.
+Many businesses use it to organise their workflow and manager their team under one software, it’s a productivity & management software which is used for talent acquisition ultimately.